 - 4.12.
-Research published in January 2022 by Copper Consultancy for Solar Energy UK presents the results of a survey into public attitudes to solar farm development16.
+Research published in January 2022 by Copper Consultancy for Solar Energy UK presents the results of a survey into public attitudes to solar farm development.
 The main findings are summarised below: - 56% of those surveyed said they would support the development of solar farms in their area.
-This figure was even higher in Wales with 68% saying they would support solar farms. - 17% of people who live near a solar farm have become more supportive of solar energy over time. - 28% of those surveyed said the most important issue when developing a solar farm was the creation of local jobs, skills and supply chain opportunities. - 4.13.
-A 2023 report by Copper Consultancy for Solar Energy UK, published in July, presents similar information, with 2023 being labelled as a 'transformative year for solar'.
-This report found that once solar schemes are in operation around 61.5% of people living in the vicinity strongly support its development.
-The report also found that the most important benefit for the general public is that schemes help to provide low-cost, clean energy to the local area with 32% of those asked highlighting this as a key benefit.
+This figure was even higher in Wales with 68% saying they would support solar farms. - 17% of people who live near a solar farm have become more supportive of solar energy over time. - 28% of those surveyed said the most important issue when developing a solar farm was the creation of local jobs, skills and supply chain opportunities.